VirtCode/pusta/docs/getting-started.md

 # Getting Started
-On this page, we'll be running through the creation and installation of your first module, and explaining relevant mechanisms on the go.
+On this page, we'll be running through the creation and installation of your first module.
+On the go, you'll also learn a thing or two about each feature and other mechanisms which may be relevant to you when using pusta in a bigger scale.

 ## System Setup
 To use Pusta conveniently, its executable should be available in your path, so you can easily run it from the terminal.
-If you haven't done that already, take a look back at the [readme] for installation instructions.
+If you haven't done that already, take a look back at the [readme](../#installation) for installation instructions.

 To adapt Pusta to your needs and your system, you can configure it over its config file.
 However, pusta ships with some defaults, which are sufficient for this example.
-But definetly have a look at the page about [Configuration] after this introduction.
+But definitely have a look at the page about [Configuration](custom/config.md) after this introduction.

 ## Creating your Repository
 As you know from reading the readme, Pusta works with your configuration as modules - we'll take a look at those later.
 Anyway, multiple **modules are typically arranged together in repositories**.
 These repositories are then added to Pusta so you can install modules form them.
 So the first step is to create a new repository.